- How is commercial arbitration used and what are the recent trends?

-A party can waive its right to file an action to cancel an arbitral award in the arbitration agreement or during the procedure (Article 15, International Arbitration Code).
+A party can waive its right to file an action to set-aside the arbitral award in the arbitration agreement or during the procedure (Article 15, International Arbitration Code).

-29. What is the limitation period applicable to actions to vacate or challenge an international arbitration award rendered?
+- What is the limitation period applicable to actions to vacate or challenge an international arbitration award rendered inside your jurisdiction?

-An action to cancel (set aside) an international arbitration award can be filed within 30 days of the award being notified to the parties.
+A set-aside action against an arbitral award can be filed within 30 days of the award being notified to the parties.
 That action automatically suspends the enforcement of the award (Article 15, International Arbitration Code).

 Under Article 16 of the International Arbitration Code, the parties and the arbitral tribunal or the sole arbitrator can agree on the arbitrators' fees, considering the amount of and/or nature of the dispute and duration of the arbitration.